ExpediaGroup/graphql-kotlin/plugins/graphql-kotlin-gradle-plugin/README.md

 | `headers` | Map<String, Any> | | Optional HTTP headers to be specified on an introspection query. |
 | `outputFile` | File | | Target GraphQL schema file to be generated.<br/>**Default value is:** `${project.buildDir}/schema.graphql` |
 | `timeoutConfig` | TimeoutConfig | | Optional timeout configuration(in milliseconds) to execute introspection query before we cancel the request.<br/>**Default value are:**<br/>connect timeout = 5_000</br>>read timeout = 15_000.<br/>|

+## Testing

+This project uses [Gradle TestKit](https://docs.gradle.org/current/userguide/test_kit.html) to run functional integration tests using `GradleRunner`.
+Integration tests apply plugin and verifies its correctness by running embedded Gradle against auto-generated projects.
+Since tests are run in separate JVMs, there is no JaCoCo coverage calculated for those tests.

 ## Documentation